dan-subic/cairn/obelisk-srd.md

 Before calculating damage to HP, subtract the target's **Armor** value from the result of damage rolls.
 Shields and similar armor provides a bonus defense (e.g. +1 Armor), but only while the item is held or worn.
 No one can have more than 3 Armor.
 Shields, gauntlets, and helms may provide additional benefits according to their use.

+### Sundering
+After damage is rolled, but before making any Critical Damage saves, an attacked character can choose to sunder one worn piece of armor to take 0 damage instead.
+The piece of armor is permanently destroyed.

 ### Reactions
 When the PCs encounter an NPC whose reaction to the party is not obvious, the Referee may roll 2d6 and consult the following table: